wworrall/hook-cmd/README.md

 }
 ```

-Pipe this configuration object in to `hook-cmd` as the first argument
+Pipe this configuration object in to `hook-cmd` as the first argument.

 ```console
 hook-cmd "$(<hookCmdConfig.json)"